ranjaninambiar/ranjaninambiar/README.md

-### Bonjour👋
-## This is Sree Ranjani,a senior pursuing Computer Science and Engineering at University and an Ex-SWE Intern at Microsoft.
+### Hi!
+I'm Ranjani, a Senior pursuing Computer Science and Engineering at University and an Ex-SWE Intern at Microsoft.
-Fascinated by the applications of AI and data science,currently working on a research paper in NLP.
-A passionate learner and an AI enthusiast, I'm exploring into the fields of **Neural Networks and Deep Learning**.
-Blogger and content creator for Wordpress and Medium.
-When not at work, you'll find me curled up with a book.
-Hit me up for collaborations,competitions and coding.

 <!-- **ranjiparker/ranjiparker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->